matthewkoncz/ds/NOTES.md

 ### Version control

-I used GIT for version control because it is free and I know this technology the most.
+I used GIT for version control because it is free and I know this technology the best.
 I published the project on GitHub because of the same reasons.

 ### Hosting

 GitHub provides GitHub Pages which can be used for free hosting.
-I already owned a domain name (koncz.dev), so I used this that for the project.
+I already owned a domain name (koncz.dev), so I used that for the project.

 ### Session persistent storage